It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 Amount and Measure - you can enter the amount and associated unit of measure for the item, or leave the default amounts and later scale the recipe by yield to have the amounts adjusted automatically.

 - Click the Add Ingredients button to add your ingredients and close Add Recipe Ingredients window.
-The added items are listed in the Ingredients section of the recipe slide-out panel.
+The added items are listed in the Ingredients section.
 Note how the Estimated Serving Size in the Recipe Information section above is updated with the weights you entered for each item.
 For more information, see Understanding Estimated Serving Size of Recipe.

 Sorting Ingredients